Hayasa-Azzi

 Hayasa-Azzi or Azzi-Hayasa (^{URU}Ḫaiaša-, Հայասա) was a Late Bronze Age confederation in the Armenian Highlands and/or Pontic region of Asia Minor.
 The Hayasa-Azzi confederation was in conflict with the Hittite Empire in the 14th century BCE, leading up to the collapse of Hatti around 1190 BCE.
-It has long been thought that Hayasa-Azzi may have played a significant role in the ethnogenesis of Armenians.
+It has long been thought that the Hayasa-Azzi have played a significant role in the ethnogenesis of Armenians.

 Location

 Hittite inscriptions deciphered in the 1920s by the Swiss scholar Emil Forrer testify to the existence of the mountainous country, Hayasa-Azzi, lying to the east of Hatti in the Upper Euphrates region.
 Its western border seems to have alternated between Samuha (probably just west of modern Sivas) and Kummaha (likely modern Kemah, Erzincan).
 These areas later geographically overlapped, at least partially, with the Upper Armenia province of the later Kingdom of Armenia and the neighboring region of Lesser Armenia.

 Hayasa-Azzi seems to have been bordered by Isuwa (later known as Sophene, now known as Elazig) and Pahhuwa (perhaps near modern Divriği or Bingol Province) to the south or the west.
 The eastern extent of Hayasa-Azzi is unknown, although some have placed it in the area of modern Tercan, or as far east as Lake Van or the Ararat Plain.

 The name Hayasa might possibly be connected to the Iya(ni)/Iga(ni) of Urartian texts.
 Both Hayasa and Iya(ni)/Iga(ni) have been connected to the Aia of Greek mythology.
 Alternately, another theory proposes a connection to the Huša(ni), mentioned by the Urartian kings Argishti I and Sarduri II in the 8th century BCE.
 Iya(ni)/Iga(ni) and Husa(ni) were both probably located in modern Ardahan Province of Turkey.

 It is possible that the name Azzi survived into the Classical era as Aza, a city located in the Kelkit River Valley.
 Alternately, a form of the name Azzi may have continued into the 17th century CE as Azntsik, a district of Ani-Kammahk (Kemah) in Upper Armenia.

 Azzi is not to be confused with the similarly named Alzi (Alshe), which was located further south.